1960 Quarter Value Checker: Errors List, “D” & No Mint Mark Worth

 Also Read: Top 100 Most Valuable Washington Quarter Worth Money (1932 – 1998)

-Check Washington’s hairline and the eagle’s central features for signs of wear that affect grading.
-Uncirculated pieces with full original luster and no contact marks fetch significant premiums over circulated examples.
+Check Washington’s hairlines above the ear and the eagle’s breast feathers for signs of wear — these are the first details to soften from circulation.
+Uncirculated pieces with full original luster and no contact marks command significant premiums over circulated examples, and even modest improvements in grade can mean hundreds of dollars at the MS-66 and MS-67 levels.

 1960 Quarter Value Guides